qrvey/partner-portal/docs/embedding/widgets/analytics/panels.md

 sidebar_label: Panels
 ---

-This document is for any developer who wants to know how to implement the custom chart panel widget inside `Page Builder`.
+This document shows how to implement the custom chart panel widget inside `Page Builder`.

 Below are displayed the configuration object, events, event listeners, methods and an implementation example for this widget.

-This must be used inside Page Builder only, the other scenarios like Qrvey Core Platform needs a different implementation.
+This must be used inside Page Builder only, other scenarios such as Qrvey Core Platform need a different implementation.

 ## Configuration object